Skip to content

 Customizing Caption Style and Appearance

-Beyond position, you can change how the text looks.
+Beyond position, you can also change how the text itself looks.
 Go to Settings > Accessibility > Captions.
-Here, you can adjust the Caption style, including font size, color, and background opacity.
-Increasing the background opacity makes text easier to read against busy backgrounds.
+Here, you can tweak the Caption style, including font size, color, and how transparent the background is.
+Making the background more opaque can help the text stand out against busy images.

 Troubleshooting Live Captions